notsaad/notsaad/README.md

 🔭 I’m currently working on:
 - lots of leetcode
-- learning zig
+- learning rust
-- making an http server
+- making an http server in c

 <!--
 **notsaad/notsaad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.